 I'm supported by an NDSEG Fellowship, and previously by a Churchill Scholarship.

-Email: dfried AT cs DOT berkeley DOT edu
+Email: dfried AT cs DOT university_name DOT edu

 CV Publications Teaching Collaborators